 In February 2016, the Company reached an agreement with its customer that modified the scope of the AH-1Z contract and which, among other things, resolved outstanding claims associated with this program.
 The Company agreed to pay its customer \$4.0 million, all of which had been accrued as of the end of 2015, and the customer agreed to pay the Company \$4.3 million.
-Subsequent to the end of the second quarter, we received the \$4.3 million from the customer and made the \$4.0 million payment to the customer.
+During the third quarter, we received the \$4.3 million from the customer and made the \$4.0 million payment to the customer.
 Given the current volume of firm orders and the general and administrative expenses capitalized in inventory, the Company estimates the contract to be approximately break-even at the operating income level.